 He worked his ass off and learned how to write well and how to get an audience.
 He started freelance writing for Copyblogger and then Kissmetrics.
 That was how he figured out how to tap into your audience by spying on them and finding out what they are interested in.

-Morrow emphasizes that you have to give up thinking about what might be good for your audience or what they should be interested and what you want to write about but what they actually are interested in.
+Morrow emphasizes that you have to give up thinking about what might be good for your audience or what they should be interested in and what you want to write about but what they actually are interested in.

 He is big on doing what other people have done that has worked at first and not trying to be unique right away.

 Morrow pivoted his connections at Copyblogger and Kissmetrics into a consulting business to launch his move to Mexico and start his blogging empire.
-He has been building his own blog empire with boost blog traffic, with the new name smart blogger.
+He has been building his own blog empire to boost blog traffic, with the new name smart blogger.

 Serious Bloggers Only is a Great Deal at $49 per month

-For 49 dollars per month the Serious Bloggers Only (SBO) monthly platform is robust with long, blog style pages for the written mini-courses.
-Each course comes with ample downloads, checklists and outlines and video slideshow lectures by him or one of his assistants to go along with them.
+For 49 dollars per month the Serious Bloggers Only (SBO) monthly platform is robust with long, blog-style pages for the written mini-courses.
+Each course comes with ample downloads, checklists and outlines, and video slideshow lectures by him or one of his assistants to go along with them.